Home > Resources > Mac record screen and audio

 • If you get audio feedback, you need to lower the volume level.

-If you choose "None" under Microphone settings then all audio refuses to be recorded in a Mac recording.
+If you choose None under Microphone settings, then no audio will be record in the Mac screen recording.

 3. Click the Record button.
-Before the recording actually kicks off, do the following:
+Before the recording actually begins, do the following:

 • Use your mouse to highlight the full screen or a portion of the screen to start recording.

-• While your Mac is recording the screen, talk or speak yourself closer into your microphone so your own voice could be added to the recording.
-Note that Mac's speaker sound plus ambience noise is also picked up.
+• While screen recording the Mac, speak yourself closer into your microphone so your own voice could be added to the recording clearly.

 4. Hit Stop button from the menu bar to stop recording.
 The audio and screen recording should automatically open and play into QuickTime Player.

-How to record screen and onboard audio from Mac
+How to record screen and internal audio on Mac

 Step 1: Install BlackHole free extension and set it as sound output

-Install the BlackHole plugin on your Mac, which re-routes system and/ or application audio directly to QuickTime recording app.
+• Install the BlackHole plugin on your Mac, which re-routes system and/ or application audio directly to QuickTime audio recorder.

 Note: Remember to reset the setting back to the way they were after you finishing your Mac sound and screen recording adventure.

-Step 2: Open the media with both screen and audio you want to record on your Mac
+Step 2: Open the media with both video and audio you want tot record on Mac screen

-Head to the browser, application or anywhere and open the media you want to screen capture.
+Head to browser, application or any media platform you want to audio and screen capture.
 Don't start to play it.

 Step 3: Run QuickTime Player and click File > New Screen Recording

-Step 4: Choose audio source under "Microphone" to record audio and adjust volume
+Step 4: Choose audio source in Microphone settings and adjust volume to record

-Click the Record button, and then click anywhere of the screen to record entire Mac's screen with both video and audio; Or drag to select a only a portion and hit Start Recording button.
+Click the Record button, and then click anywhere of the screen to record entire Mac's screen with both video and audio; or drag to select a only a portion and hit Start Recording button.
+Then play the video you want to capture.

 Play the recorded video file and check the footage as well as test out the sound.
 Done!
-You've got simultaneous screen and audio recordings of Mac without any external noise or voiceover.
+You've got a simultaneous screen and audio recording on Mac without any external noise or voiceover.

 macOS Mojave or later - screen and audio recording

-When you click File > New Screen Recording in QuickTime Player, macOS Screenshot toolbar should be invoked as well by which you could comfortably record what you doing on screen and have audio at the same time.
+When you click File > New Screen Recording in QuickTime Player, macOS Screenshot toolbar should be invoked as well by which you could comfortably record your screen and audio from Mac at the same time.

-Screen video and audio recorder for Mac - screen, Mac's sound, your voice together
+Screen and audio recorder for Mac - screen, Mac's sound, your voice together

 "Is there any other software that allows screen, internal sound, and microphone audio to record at the same time?"

 The answer is YES.
-Screen Recorder should be your best bet, and makes it possible to talk and screen record on Mac with sound at the same time — QuickTime enables you to record screen and external audio from mic or just the screen and screen audio, but not all three sources.
+Screen Recorder should be your best bet, making it possible to capture your voice and screen record on Mac with sound at the same time — QuickTime's built-in audio and screen recorder only enables you to record screen and external sound from mic or just the screen and screen audio, but not all three sources.

 Download Now!